The A to Z Student Guide

 What you say remains private - unless we think you or any other person is at risk of coming to serious harm.
 Even then we would hope to talk to you about it first.
 Sometimes young people ask us to talk to parents, carers, teachers or tutors on their behalf.

 It is essential that you meet all your coursework deadlines.
-A copy of 'Coursework Deadlines - A Guide for Students and Parents ’ is available on the college website.
-You can also access the document here.
-Your teachers will confirm any deadlines with you and you can also check the college calendar on the VLE (You will need to log in and navigate to the calendar).
-Make a note of relevant dates in your diary.
-All coursework should be handed in at Reception unless alternative arrangements are made by the Head of Department.
+A updated copy of 'Coursework Deadlines - A Guide for Students and Parents ’ is available on Parents and Carers Calendar page.
+Your teachers will confirm any deadlines, please make a note of relevant dates in your diary.

 Many courses involve trips and visits.
 We also run enrichment trips which aren’t linked to a particular course.
 You will be asked to get your parents’ permission to attend these in advance.
-Payment for all trips should be made on time at the Cash Desk near Reception.
+Payment for all trips should be made on time, please speak to the Finance office if you need further information.

 You will be given a BHASVIC email address and you will use this to send vital information to you and we ask that you check your college email daily.
 When emailing a member of BHASVIC staff, or emailing anyone from your BHASVIC email address, please consider carefully the tone of your message and be considerate and polite.